JacobMadeley/cp3407-project-v2024/user_stories/user_story_inventory _management.md

 Create more md files like this one as needed.
 Place them into the same folder as this [user_stories folder](./)

-# User story title: e.g. Show current deals
+# User story title: Track and Manage room inventory

 Keep any other version here as well, e.g. Display current deals, Let user to click on "show-current-deals".